gek169/Simple_ISA/README.md

-# Simple, Embeddable, Elegant 16 bit instruction set simulator
+# Simple, Embeddable, Performant Virtual Machine Language

 C program to simulate the SISA-16 virtual portable computer architecture.

+The VM has 16 bit control flow and memory segmentation, but it has 8,16, and 32 bit arithmetic.

+Floating point arithmetic is also optinally supported.

 The emulator and assembler are CONFIRMED to work on the following architectures and platforms: